0mar/mercurial/README.md

 #### Pressure computation instability ####

  If the cell density heavily exceeds the max density, the quadratic problem becomes infeasible and the pressure cannot be computed.
   This results in a termination of the calculation, and no pressure is applied.
+Usually, enforcing the minimum distance solves this problem over time.

 #### Pressure driving pedestrians up walls ####